seg7/xboxclips/README.md

 # xboxclips
-A simple php script do download all your saves clips
+A simple php script do download all your saved clips from Xbox Live

 ### Project dependencies: